 What is a Drainage Protection Review?

 House Bill 25 became law in the fall of 2003, giving counties with building regulations the authority to require drainage site reviews on large lot (5 acres or more) building sites.
-Delaware County began implementation of this law in April 2005.
+Delaware County began the implementation of this law in April 2005.
 The law was designed to head off future drainage problems for the homeowner and adjacent landowners that might result from the building process.
 This review process does not apply to any property that has been approved by the county platting authority (Regional Planning) under section 711.05, 711.09, 711.10, or 711.131 of the Ohio Revised Code.
 In other words, platted subdivision lots and “no-plat” subdivision lots presently reviewed through that process will be exempt from these regulations.

 For the owner of a lot 5 acres or larger, this means that no building permit application will be accepted and no building permit issued until a review of the specific effects of the proposed new construction on existing surface and subsurface drainage has been completed by the Board of Delaware County Commissioners (and/or anyone they appoint for the purpose of conducting such reviews).

 Specifically, the Delaware SWCD has been appointed by the Delaware County Commissioners to conduct the inspections required for these reviews and to make evaluations about what, if any, alterations are necessary to prevent or correct any adverse effects that a proposed new construction may have on existing surface or subsurface drainage.